spatie/sketch/README.md

 - Components
 - More to come…

-### Font Awesome
+### Fontawesome.sketch

-The full 4.7 set as Sketch symbols, in both text or outlines.
+The full Fton Awesome 4.7 set as Sketch symbols, in both text and outlines.

 Font Awesome is made by Dave Gandy - http://fontawesome.io.

 ## About Spatie